 You will have your own personal triggers so it really helps to make note of when they occur and what you were doing just before them in terms of mood, stress and what food or drink you have just had as these can all set them off.

 Although some lucky women escape completely, there are some very good reasons why we experience the heat that we associate with menopause:

 Hot flushes occur when the blood vessels below the skin dilate.
 This causes more blood to rush to the skin’s surface, and that is what makes you look red and flushed, and feel that tell-tale rise in temperature.

 The body’s normal response to this is to try and cool you down, and it does this by making you sweat.
 What is unique about hot flushes is that this mechanism kicks in when the outside temperature can be very low and you do not have any signs of fever.

-Well you know all about this during menopause, and in fact it is the changing levels of your hormones are the prime cause of hot flushes, as well than the actual hormones themselves.
+Well you know all about this during menopause, and in fact it’s the changing levels of your hormones are the prime cause of hot flushes, rather than the actual hormones themselves.

 When your hormone levels fluctuate they cause the temperature control mechanism in the body to be disturbed.
 The centre which controls this is in a part of the brain called the hypothalamus and it seems that it is changing levels of oestrogen and FSH (follicular stimulating hormone) that can upset this delicate balance and cause hot flushes.

 Women having hot flushes usually have decreased oestrogen levels and increased FSH levels, and usually low progesterone too.
 However it is important to remember that it is the changes and fluctuations in the hormone levels – rather than the actual amount of hormone being produced – that produces hot flashes.